 Kapiti Island is a protected nature reserve, north of Wellington.
 The island is home to New Zealand’s most endangered and rare birds such as little spotted kiwi, kākako, saddleback and stitchbird.

 Kapiti Island Nature Tours is run by Māori guides who interpret flora and fauna, and tell of local history and customs.
-The business is run by John and Susan Barrett, and John’s sister Amo Clark.
-John and Amo’s iwi (tribe) and whānau (family) have been living on Kapiti Island since the 1820’s.
-They offer birding and nature day tours, as well as overnight stays with night-time kiwi spotting walks.
+The business is run by two generations of the Barrett family whose iwi (tribe) and whānau (family) have been living on Kapiti Island since the 1820’s.
+They work in collaboration with the Department of Conservation, offering birding and nature day tours, as well as overnight stays with night-time kiwi spotting walks.